-- Community health
+- Community Health

 Going into a hospital as a nursing student, you would think that the nurses around you are excited and supportive of your new journey — and don’t get me wrong, a lot of them are.

 Every student in the medical field will feel this to a degree, and it doesn’t do much for fostering a positive environment or cultivating relationships between nurses and students.
 But there is always a way to handle this.

 You can only handle yourself and your own emotions — and it is NOT worth it to have a negative clinical experience due to the attitude of others.

-Remember that you are doing your very best, and just because you don’t know how to start an IV today, don’t know what labetalol does, or feel terribly awkward talking to patients doesn’t mean it’s going to be this way forever.
+You are doing your very best, and just because you don’t know how to start an IV today, don’t know what labetalol does, or feel terribly awkward talking to patients, doesn’t mean it’s going to be this way forever.

 Nurse.org's Popular Articles and Resources

-Tis the season!
-Check out our list of the top gifts for nurses.
+Looking for a change beyond the bedside?
+Check out our list of the top non-bedside nursing careers

-15 Highest Paying Nursing Jobs in 2021
+15 Highest Paying Nursing Jobs in 2023

-You know all nursing jobs aren’t created (or paid!) equally, but do you know which nurses are making the most money in 2020?
+You know all nursing jobs aren’t created (or paid!) equally, but do you know which nurses are making the most money in 2023?

-2021's Best Nursing Schools
+2023's Best Nursing Schools